jgero/my-homepage/README.md

 # jgero.me webpage

 This project is composed of multiple pages for the main domain and multiple subdomains.
+All these pages are built with Svelte and Sapper and deployed to cloud run in the google cloud.

 ## develop, build and run